NYC Ferry: East River and Rockaway ferries

 The NYCEDC study was updated in 2013, following the introduction of the SeaStreak Rockaway ferry.
 The study, called "CFS2013", showed the effect of ferry services in New York City, citing the success of the East River ferry.
-Specifically, ferry service raised the values of real estate within 1 mi of ferry landings by an average of 1.2%; spurred new construction near ferry stops; added more transport options to neighborhoods with few transit alternatives; and helped relieve crowding on other parts of New York City's transport network.
-The study also suggested extra routes that could be added to the ferry system, with proposed routes that would serve new development in all five boroughs.
+Specifically, ferry service raised the values of real estate within 1 mi of ferry landings by an average of 1.2%; spurred new construction near ferry stops; added more transport options; and helped relieve crowding on other parts of New York City's transport network.
+The study also suggested extra routes that could be added to serve all five boroughs.
 The specific idea of a citywide ferry was also first proposed in the study.

-When the city government announced its budget in late June 2014 for the upcoming fiscal year beginning July 1, the ferry only received a $2 million further appropriation, enough to temporarily extend it again through October.
+When the city government announced its budget in late June 2014 for the upcoming fiscal year beginning July 1, the Rockaway ferry only received a $2 million further appropriation, enough to temporarily extend it again through October.
 The administration of Mayor Bill de Blasio stated that there was not enough ridership to justify the cost of operation.
-Despite last-minute efforts by local transportation advocates, civic leaders, and elected officials, ferry service ended on October 31, 2014.
-They promised to continue efforts to have the service restored.
-This led to many negotiations between the mayor's office and the parties interested in reopening the ferry.
-The mayor's office eventually agreed to restart the Rockaway ferry when the NYC Ferry system opened.
+Despite last-minute advocacy, ferry service ended on October 31, 2014, and supporters continued to try to restore ferry service. he mayor's office eventually agreed to restart the Rockaway ferry when the NYC Ferry system opened.